Justintimefordinner/EZ-INV/README.md

 # EasyPOS
-A project by ASCTE Cyberpatriot
+A project by Justin Wright and Maxwell McCormick